PhD in English Language and Literature, University of Chicago. Expected 2019.

-“Fiction Addiction: Literary and Neurobiological Compulsions Toward Narrative” (with Dr. Anya Bershad) University of Chicago Arts/Sciences Symposium, Chicago IL.
+“Fiction Addiction: Literary and Neurobiological Compulsions Toward Narrative” co-authored with Dr. Anya Bershad.
+University of Chicago Arts/Sciences Symposium, Chicago IL.
 May 4, 2014.

 GRANTS, AWARDS, & FELLOWSHIPS

-Nicholson Center for British Studies Graduate Fellowship, 2016.
+Nicholson Center for British Studies Graduate Fellowship, University of Chicago, 2016.

 Humanities Without Walls Fellowship, Illinois Program for Research in the Humanities, 2015.

-Arts Science Culture Initiative Collaboration Grant, University of Chicago, 2013.
+Arts, Science, and Culture Initiative Collaboration Grant, University of Chicago, 2013-14.